 This is more than a simple "how to" manual.
-Instead, it contains the information necessary to give confidence to the builder or technician tasked in the design and construction of simple to complex parts for simple and complex aircraft.
+It contains the information to give confidence to the builder or technician tasked in the design and construction of parts for simple and complex aircraft.